 Our collaborative relationships with other established midwifery practices in Western Massachusetts mean you will have access to more than 10,000 women's health visits and 400 deliveries a year!

 Baystate Medical Center is a private, not-for-profit 716 bed academic medical center—the region's only Level 1 Trauma Center as well as its tertiary care referral center.

 Long active in the education of graduate physicians, medical students, nurses, midwives and other health professionals, Baystate Medical Center provides a multidisciplinary academic environment.

 You will benefit from your interaction with various sub-specialty areas in medicine, gynecology, pediatrics, and obstetrics, as well as from the Health Sciences Library, grand rounds, regional seminars, and other educational resources.

-Within Baystate, the Wesson Women and Infants' Unit fosters a family-centered approach to maternity care with its 38 bed LDR rooms.
+Within Baystate, the Wesson Women and Infants' Unit fosters a family-centered approach to maternity care with its 38 private labor and delivery rooms.
 As the tertiary referral center for both obstetrics and neonatology, it also offers the latest in available technology and personnel for the high risk women and their babies.

 If you have been out of midwifery practice for a while, our Refresher Program is an option that can be tailored to your needs.